BoTaylorZhou/BoTaylorZhou1.github.io/_pages/about.md

 - *2010.09 - 2013.06*, Computer Science, School of Information Science and technology, Chongqing Jiaotong University, Master of Engineering, Supervised by Prof. Qiankun Song.
 - *2013.09 - 2016.06*, Applied Mathematics, School of Electronic Information Engineering, Southwest University, Doctor of Philosophy, Supervised by Prof. Xiaofeng Liao.

+# ⚽️ Career
+I have visited the Texas A&M University at Qatar (for three months) and University of Leeds (for one year).
+Since *2016.07*, I have jointed School of Mathematics and Statistice, Chongqing Jiaotong University, and have worked here up till now.

-# 🤝 Visiting Experience
+## 🤝 Visiting Experience
 - *2014.11 - 2015.01*, Science Program, Texas A&M University at Qatar, Collaborate with Prof. Tingwen Huang.
 - *2022.11 - 2023.11*, Institute for Transport Studies, University of Leeds, Collaborate with Prof. Ronghui Liu.

-# 💻 Working Experience
+## 💻 Working Experience
 - *2016.07 -*, School of Mathematics and Statistice, Chongqing Jiaotong University.

 # 🎖 Honors and Awards